Part 1 of 3

 By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L.
 Belgium)

 Note: To those of you already comfortable with dentistry marketing principles and philosophy, STS I, II, & III may constitute “preaching to the choir.”
 If so, my apologies.
-Because there are so many dentists who have yet to achieve this level of comfort and knowledge, I feel it is incumbent upon me to convey the importance, power, and value that marketing holds for practice growth and success to everyone.
+Because there are so many dentists who have yet to achieve this level of comfort and knowledge, I feel it is incumbent upon me to convey to all dental practice owners the importance, power, and value that marketing holds for practice growth and success.
 In that way, we are assured everyone is on the same proverbial page.

 For all you others, I promise that, by STS Issue IV, you’ll really have something to sink your teeth into!